stevetkjan/Digital2Physical/README.md

 ## Usage

-There are five steps to generate our physical attack
+There are several steps to generate our physical attack

 <img src="workflow.png"  width="500" />